Voilett-Roze/asus/Home.md

-This is the official Wiki/documentation for Asuswrt-merlin, a custom firmware designed for Asus routers.s
+This is the official Wiki/documentation for Asuswrt-merlin, a custom firmware designed for Asus routers.

 >Note: _As with any Wiki, this documentation is a constant work-in-progress.
 Most of the content is contributed by the community - anyone with a Github account can edit it._